marco262/my_wiki/data/general/adventuring.md

 || Fast || 400 feet || 4 miles || 30 miles || -5 penalty to passive Wisdom (Perception) scores<br>-5 penalty to checks to avoid becoming lost<sup>1</sup><br>Can't forage<sup>1</sup> ||
 || Normal || 300 feet || 3 miles || 24 miles || -- ||
 || Slow || 200 feet || 2 miles || 18 miles || Able to use stealth<br>+5 bonus to checks to avoid becoming lost<sup>1</sup> ||
-<sup>1</sup> //Dungeon Master's Guide, p.
-111//
+<sup>1</sup> *Dungeon Master's Guide, p.
+111*

 +++ Special Travel Pace (DMG 242)

 The rules on travel pace in the Player's Handbook assume that a group of travelers adopts a pace that, over time, is unaffected by the individual members' walking speeds.
 The difference between walking speeds can be significant during combat, but during an overland journey, the difference vanishes as travelers pause to catch their breath, the faster ones wait for the slower ones, and one traveler's quickness is matched by another traveler's endurance.

-A character bestride a phantom steed, soaring through the air on a //carpet of flying//, or riding a sailboat or a steam-powered gnomish contraption doesn't travel at a normal rate, since the magic, engine, or wind doesn't tire the way a creature does and the air doesn't contain the types of obstructions found on land.
+A character bestride a phantom steed, soaring through the air on a *carpet of flying*, or riding a sailboat or a steam-powered gnomish contraption doesn't travel at a normal rate, since the magic, engine, or wind doesn't tire the way a creature does and the air doesn't contain the types of obstructions found on land.
 When a creature is traveling with a flying speed or with a speed granted by magic, an engine, or a natural force (such as wind or a water current), translate that speed into travel rates using the following rules:

 * In 1 minute, you can move a number of feet equal to your speed times 10.
 * In 1 hour, you can move a number of miles equal to your speed divided by 10.